sufyankhanrao/tester-SDK/doc/models/days.md

 # Days

-&lt;testing&gt; A string enum representing days of the week
+<testing> A string enum representing days of the week

 ## Enumeration